DFE-Digital/apply-for-teacher-training/docs/reasons-for-rejection.md

 **Updated: January 2024**

-Apply allows Provider users and vendor API users to reject applications.
+Apply allows provider users and vendor API users to reject applications.
 It is necessary to give reasons for rejecting the application.

 ### History